 God designed sex to be an important part of a marriage relationship.
-Not absolutely mandatory, as some couples will experience extended periods apart or physical problems that will make sex impossible.
-But important nonetheless.
+It is not absolutely mandatory, as some couples will experience extended periods apart or physical problems that will make sex impossible, but sex in marriage is important nonetheless.
 First Corinthians 7:5 exhorts us to not deprive each other.
 If a couple's schedule is such that they are just too tired or don't have time, the couple needs to address the schedule.
 It is not scriptural to let this issue slide.
 Another sadly common issue is painful intercourse.
 For the health of the marriage, if one or the other spouse finds intercourse physically painful, he or she should seek help from a doctor or counselor.

 Is sex intended only for procreation or can married couples have sex just for pleasure?

 What is/isn't a Christian married couple allowed to do, sexually?

 In marriage how do the two become one flesh?

 Truth about Marriage